embedeep/Free-TPU-OS/README.md

 ## 1. Prepare SD-card

 Format the SD-card into two partitions-one for root file system(rootfs), the other one for boot.
-Skip this step, if you have format the SD-card.
+Skip this step, if you have formated the SD-card.
 Otherwise, do as following(run as a root):
 * check SD-card partition(Mine is /dev/sdc)
     ```
     fdisk -l